Trae AI IDE Review: I Used It to Rewrite a Website from Scratch

 A hands-on Trae AI IDE review based on using it to understand old code, restructure a website, and rewrite it from scratch.
 Here's how it compared with Claude.

 AI coding tools are getting better very quickly.
-A few years ago, most AI coding assistants were useful mainly for generating small snippets, explaining errors, or helping with basic functions.
-Today, tools like Claude, Trae, Cursor, GitHub Copilot, and others are trying to become full development partners.
+A few years ago, most were useful mainly for generating small snippets, explaining errors, or helping with basic functions.
+Today, tools like Claude, Trae, Cursor, and GitHub Copilot are trying to become full development partners.

 Recently, I tried Trae by ByteDance for a real coding project.
-This was not a simple test where I asked it to create a button, write a form, or fix one small bug.
-I used it for something much more practical: understanding an existing website’s old code, reviewing the structure, identifying the project objective, and helping rewrite the website from scratch.
+Not a simple test where I asked it to create a button or fix one small bug.
+I used it for something more demanding: understanding an existing website’s old code, reviewing the structure, identifying the project objective, and helping rewrite the site from scratch.

 That is a much stronger test for any AI coding tool.

-What surprised me most was that Trae handled this process impressively well.
-Even more interesting, the direction and output were quite similar to what I was able to achieve with Claude.
-Both tools helped move the project toward the same objective: a cleaner, better-structured website rebuilt from the ground up.
+What surprised me most was how well Trae handled this.
+Even more interesting, the direction and output were quite similar to what I got from Claude.
+Both tools helped move the project toward the same goal: a cleaner, better-structured website rebuilt from the ground up.

-This is an independent review based on my own practical experience.
-It is not sponsored, and it is not written to promote or attack any brand.
+This is an independent review based on my own experience.
+It is not sponsored.
 Claude is already one of the strongest names in AI-assisted coding, so I used it as a reference point.
-Trae, however, performed well enough in this workflow to deserve serious attention.
+Trae performed well enough in this workflow to deserve serious attention.

 What is Trae AI IDE?

-Trae is an AI-powered coding IDE designed to help users write, edit, understand, and manage code with AI support.
-Instead of functioning only as a normal code editor with autocomplete, Trae is built around AI-assisted development.
+Trae is an AI-powered coding IDE built to help users write, edit, understand, and manage code with AI support.
+Rather than functioning as a normal code editor with autocomplete, Trae is built around AI-assisted development.

-In simple terms, Trae feels like an editor where the AI can work with your project context, understand your instructions, and help make meaningful changes across a codebase.
+In practical terms, Trae feels like an editor where the AI can work with your project context, understand your instructions, and help make meaningful changes across a codebase.

-That is important because modern coding work is rarely limited to one file.
+That matters because modern coding work is rarely limited to one file.
 A real website project may include components, routes, layouts, metadata, configuration files, styling, content structure, and build settings.
-If an AI tool only understands small pieces of code, it becomes limited.
-But if it can understand the broader project, it becomes much more useful.
+An AI tool that only understands small pieces of code quickly becomes limited.
+One that understands the broader project becomes genuinely useful.

 This is where Trae impressed me.
-It did not feel like I was only asking for isolated code snippets.
-It felt more like I was working with an AI coding assistant that could understand the larger objective.
+It did not feel like I was asking for isolated code snippets.
+It felt more like working with an assistant that understood the larger objective.

 My real use case: rewriting a website from scratch

-The project I used Trae for involved an existing website with old code and structure.
-The goal was not just to make small improvements.
+The project involved an existing website with old code and structure.
+The goal was not to make small improvements.
 The goal was to understand the original setup, identify the direction of the website, and rebuild it from scratch in a cleaner way.

-This kind of task is a good test for an AI coding IDE because it requires context.
+The task covered several steps: understanding the old codebase, reviewing the existing structure, identifying the project objective, preserving the purpose of the site, and rewriting it with a cleaner architecture.
+That kind of task requires context.
 A basic AI code generator can write a section of HTML or a React component.
-But rebuilding a website requires more than that.
-It requires understanding why the website exists and how the technical structure should support that objective.
+Rebuilding a website requires understanding why the site exists and how the technical structure should support that objective.

 Trae was surprisingly good at this.
 It helped analyze the old structure and move toward a fresh version of the website without losing the project’s purpose.